 We have a dual set of rules for the conjugate weakest pre-condition (CWP), $⟨S⟩Q$, the condition that $Q$ {\em might} be true after $S$.
 We obtain the CWP of $S$ from the WP of $S$ according to:

-where the double negation corresponds to that seen in de-Morgan's laws, or more generally to that seen in changing from universal to existential quantification.
-We see an example for the first case in the derivation of the CWP law for bounded choice:
+where the double negation corresponds to that seen in De Morgan's laws, or more generally to that seen in changing from universal to existential quantification.
+Here is the derivation of the CWP law for bounded choice:

 $ $